 - Statewide: Delayed FTA Reporting to Dept. of Licensing Order postponing the practice of suspending licenses for failure to appear in court for the duration of the pandemic moratorium.

 - Seattle: Seattle’s Municipal Court eliminated the $3.60 transaction fee for online and telephone payments for ticket fines and fees, suspended the default penalty for tickets that are not responded to within 15 days, and paused the referral of any outstanding tickets/fines.

 - Seattle: Seattle Municipal Court judges voted to eliminate all discretionary fines and fees imposed in criminal cases, recognizing that people are struggling due to COVID-19 pandemic and that people of color and people with low incomes are weighed down by the burden of having these fees placed on them.
 The fees eliminated include the probation supervision fee, records check fee, work crew fee, and community service setup fee, totaling an average of $268,000 annually to the City’s General Fund.
 Changes are effective beginning September 16th.

 - Medical co-pays have been suspended and weekly allotments of free phone calls and video visits provided to Division of Correction and Rehabilitation residents.

-- Each person in the care of the Department of Corrections will receive two free 15 minute phone calls per week, a free pre-embossed stamped envelope on a bi-weekly basis and 5 free emails per week.
+- Each person in the care of the Department of Corrections will receive a free pre-embossed stamped envelope on a bi-weekly basis and 5 free emails per week.
 The Department is also issuing four (4) disposable ear loop masks and suspending medical co-pays.